lifox1/staticwebappstarter-1/README.md

 4. Select your github account
 We will use the link (github.com/<my account name>/staticwebappstarter) to this newly forked repo in the next steps

-####     9. Review your Pipeline YAML - update lines 12-17
+####     9. Review your Pipeline YAML - Update lines 12-17
 1. Azure subscription = service connection previously created
 2. Fill in Project name - must be unique (this name is used across most of the services created during this accelerator)
 3. Fill in resource group name
 4. Select your desired location
 5. Select your previously cloned repo's staticwebappstarter URI.
 6. Find your repository token
   i.
-On your github repo page, click your profile ii.
-Select settings iii.
-Select Developer settings at bottom of left navigation pane iv.
+On your github repo page, click your profile
+  ii.
+Select settings
+  iii.
+Select Developer settings at bottom of left navigation pane
+  iv.
 Select Personal access tokens
   v.
-Select Generate personal access token vi.
-Under Select scopes, select the checkbox for workflow vii.
-Add your own description viii.
-Select Generate token ix.
+Select Generate personal access token
+  vi.
+Under Select scopes, select the checkbox for workflow
+  vii.
+Add your own description
+  viii.
+Select Generate token
+  ix.
 Copy your newly generated token
  **Note**:* be sure to save this token for completing pipeline setup, else this token will need to be regenerated
   v.
-Paste your newly generated token in the repositoryToken filed vi.
+Paste your newly generated token in the repositoryToken filed
+  vi.
 Under Select scopes, select the checkbox for workflow

-## 4. Select save and run. insert any commit message
+## 4. Save and run!
+Insert any commit message.
 You should see the pipeline stages workflow updating.
 Pipeline deployment will generally take several minutes.
 Monitor the status of your runs:

  ![](https://github.com/brandoncwn/staticwebappstarter/blob/main/images/model_pipeline_run_part1.png)

- You can monitor the detailed log by clicking here:
+ You can drill into each stage for a more detailed log.

  ![](https://github.com/brandoncwn/staticwebappstarter/blob/main/images/model_pipeline_run_part1_detailed_log.png)